I’ve always been obsessed with perfume and I’m slowly building quite a big collection. But I don’t want fragrance anywhere near my face. Here’s why:

 Fragrance is one of the main causes of allergic reactions and irritations, especially in people with sensitive skin.
 Fragrances are composed of many different substances, both natural and synthetic (both types can irritate your skin) so it isn’t easy to identify which one (or combination of a few) causes the problem.
 Fragrances can enter the body through inhalation, ingestion or absorption.
 Fragrances can trigger the following reactions:

 - eye, nose and throat irritation (symptoms include watery eyes, sore throat, cough and sneezing);

 - skin reactions including Irritant Contact Dermatitis (itchy, scaly skin, or a red rash), Allergic Contact Dermatitis (redness, itching, swelling or hives), Eczema (dry and flaky skin appears over red areas, itching, burning), Hives (red and swollen bumps, may burn, itch or sting)

 What does fragrance-free mean?

-Fragrance formulas are considered trade secrets, therefore manufactures are only required to state fragrance or perfume on the label and not the list of ingredients used to formulate these scents.
+Fragrance formulas are considered trade secrets, therefore manufactures are only required to state fragrance or perfume on the label and not the whole list of ingredients used to formulate these scents.
 However, in Europe, fragrance ingredients that are known allergens must be printed on the packaging so that those with allergies can easily avoid them.